| |

 The DIY ring binder offers a customizable and visually appealing solution, allowing me to organize my seed packets according to planting time or plant type.

-- PROS: highly organized, budget-friendly
+• PROS: highly organized, budget-friendly

-- CONS: Sometimes the seeds slide out of the binder (especially if you hold it upside down)
+• CONS: Sometimes the seeds slide out of the binder (especially if you hold it upside down)

-Economical Seed Storage Solutions
+Budget-Friendly Seed Storage Solutions

 Repurposing items can also be a great way to store seeds without breaking the bank.
-A trip to the dollar store can yield a variety of useful items such as mason jars, ziplock bags, and small cardboard boxes, which are perfect for organizing different seeds.
+A trip to the dollar store can yield a variety of useful items such as mason jars, ziploc bags, and small cardboard boxes, which are perfect for organizing different seeds.

 For the Large Collector: Advanced Storage Ideas